gregmoille/pyLLE/README.md

 ## Instalation

 As pyLLE relies on a Julia v0.6.4 back-end, please prior to install this package be sure that Julia is installed on your machine or visit the julia [package downloader page](https://julialang.org/downloads/) to install it.
 Please, keep julia in the default directory during the installation (i.e. ~\AppData\Local\Julia-0.6.4\).
-If not, please go to the manual installation.Once Julia installed, the different packages needed to run pyLLE, either python or julia related, will be automatically downloaded and installed
+If not, please go to the manual installation.
+Once Julia installed, the different packages needed to run pyLLE, either python or julia related, will be automatically downloaded and installed

 For a automatic install, just